manassaloi/manassaloi.github.io/_posts/2020-02-09-distribution-advantage-copying.markdown

 And Microsoft should just shamelessly copy Slack's features without trying to be original

-Most companies I know spend a lot of time iterating on [showstopper](http://www.defmacro.org/2013/09/26/products.html) features, which every competitor has already, compared to focusing on [game changers](http://www.defmacro.org/2013/09/26/products.html).
+Most companies I know spend a lot of time iterating on [showstopper](http://www.defmacro.org/2013/09/26/products.html) features, which every competitor has already, compared to focusing on [gamechangers](http://www.defmacro.org/2013/09/26/products.html).
 Please don't!

 Example.
 If you are a music streaming company launching today, instead of trying to be original with the Profile section, or with how the Like button should look, focus on creating a game changing feature like Spotify's Discover Weekly (Not the UI but the algorithm which powers it)